 TC Jewfolk is an independent, entrepreneurial start-up using social media and community-based journalism to connect, engage, and inspire young Jews in Minneapolis and Saint Paul.
 Leora is the founder of TC Jewfolk and Chair of the Board of Directors for Jewfolk Media, its parent nonprofit organization.
 Leora is an attorney at Maslon, Edelman, Borman & Brand, LLP.

-Open Quorum/Jewish Public Media is a new online platform for creating, curating, and promoting excellent Jewish ideas and creative expression through podcasts like Talking in Shul and Responsa Radio, videos, and live events like SermonSlam.
-David is co-founder and president of Open Quorum, a doctoral student at the University of Pennsylvania in medieval Jewish and Islamic law, and serves as one of Mechon Hadar's Campus Scholars.
+Jewish Public Media is a new online platform for creating, curating, and promoting excellent Jewish ideas and creative expression through podcasts like Talking in Shul and Responsa Radio, videos, and live events like SermonSlam.
+David is co-founder and president of Jewish Public Media, a doctoral student at the University of Pennsylvania in medieval Jewish and Islamic law, and serves as one of Mechon Hadar's Campus Scholars.

 In the past, Natan/NEXT Grants for Social Entrepreneurs have funded a Jewish theater group, a kickball league for young Jewish professionals, a Jewish music festival, and a build-your-own Passover haggadah website, just to name a few.
 Learn more about our past grantees.